digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Deploy the Scribe component
 ===========================

 The PQS consists of two components: the PostgreSQL database and a ledger component called *Scribe*, as shown in the figure.
-Scribe is packaged as a Java JAR file.
-To run the PQS during Early Access, retrieve ``scribe.jar`` from `the Digital Asset Artifactory path <https://digitalasset.jfrog.io/ui/native/scribe>`__.
+Scribe is packaged as a Java JAR file and is available from `the Digital Asset Artifactory path <https://digitalasset.jfrog.io/ui/native/scribe>`__.

 .. image:: ./images/scribe.svg
    :alt: A diagram showing the components of the Participant Query Store